About the Journal

 FOCUS AND SCOPE

-Manuscrítica - Journal of Genetic Criticism, ISSN 2596-2477 and Qualis B2 (Brazilian ranking)*, is a publication of the Association of Researchers in Genetic Criticism (APCG) and the Graduate Program in Foreign Languages and Translation (PPG LETRA, in the Brazilian acronym) at the University of São Paulo.
+Manuscrítica - Journal of Genetic Criticism, ISSN 2596-2477, is a publication of the Association of Researchers in Genetic Criticism (APCG) and the Graduate Program in Foreign Languages and Translation (PPG LETRA, in the Brazilian acronym) at the University of São Paulo.
+It is published by the Digital Library and Collections Agency of the University of São Paulo (ABCD).
 Since 1990, Manuscrítica has published papers that dialogue with genetic criticism, a discipline that studies creation processes in several areas, such as literature, visual arts, theatre, and cinema.

 The journal has the following sections: